common fall allergies

 Approximately 50 million people in the United States – nearly one in five – have allergies.
 An estimated 13 million Americans suffer from hay fever, primarily due to ragweed pollen.

-Fall allergies don’t wait until the leaves start turning and the weather cools down.
+These common fall allergies don’t wait until the leaves start turning and the weather cools down.
 You can begin to experience symptoms in late summer.
 If you sneeze and cough during certain times of the year, you may have seasonal allergies.
 It can be helpful to learn about triggers, symptoms and treatments so you can enjoy everything else the fall season offers.

 What causes common fall allergies?